iloveitaly/todoist-digest/README.md

 This project was also a good excuse to play around and test some functional programming/data manipulation tooling I've been messing with ([funcy](https://github.com/Suor/funcy), [funcy-pipe](https://github.com/iloveitaly/funcy-pipe), and [whatever](https://github.com/Suor/whatever)).

+## Features

+* Can send an email digest if auth is provided
+* Retrieves comments on completed tasks
+* Target projects by ID or name

 ## Usage

 ### Docker